-Rivertown Dance Academy – Rivertown Dance Academy (“RDA”), with fiscal sponsorship from Evolve Dance, Inc., is a not-for-profit dance organization offering dance instruction and performance opportunities for students of all levels of experience.
+Rivertown Dance Academy – Rivertown Dance Academy (“RDA”) is a not-for-profit dance organization offering dance instruction and performance opportunities for students of all levels of experience.
 Classes in tap, ballet, hip hop, jazz, theater jazz and modern dance are available for students beginning as young as 18 months and up through adulthood.
 Housed in the United Methodist Church in Tarrytown, RDA serves over 130 students, approximately 27% of whom receive financial assistance with tuition.
 Kids’ Club is proud to help fund scholarships to RDA for youth from Tarrytown and Sleepy Hollow who otherwise would not be able to afford this wonderful creative, artistic and athletic opportunity.

 Summer Programming – Since 2009 (with the exception of 2020 due to the Covid-19 pandemic), Kids’ Club has worked collaboratively with the villages of Tarrytown and Sleepy Hollow to make available a six-week local summer camp experience for more than 100 children annually, whose families otherwise could not afford it.
 Scholarships funded by Kids’ Club, Westchester County, and the villages of Tarrytown and Sleepy Hollow have enabled campers to participate five days a week in educational, creative, athletic, and recreational activities supervised by qualified counselors in a safe environment.